deanOfWalls/alpine-linux-server-setup-and-config/ssl-certs.md

 Since Nginx was using port 80, we used Certbot in **standalone mode** to obtain certificates for each domain.
 This process involves stopping Nginx temporarily to free up port 80.

+#### Note: Temporarily Disabling HTTPS Blocks

+To avoid issues with Nginx trying to serve HTTPS before the SSL certificates are obtained, it’s necessary to **comment out or temporarily disable** the HTTPS blocks in each server configuration file before starting the Certbot process.
+After the SSL certificates have been obtained, you can **uncomment or re-enable** the HTTPS blocks.

 #### For `deanwalls.com` and `www.deanwalls.com`

 1. **Stop Nginx**: